Approaching Addiction Recovery with a Better Spiritual Foundation

-During counseling, certified professional are present to provide guidance.
+During counseling, certified professionals are present to provide guidance.

-There are also spiritual discussions and reflection sessions with their peers so they can support and empower each other through their faith.
+Other aspect of faith-based rehab include spiritual discussions and reflection sessions with peers so fellow clients can support and empower each other through their faith.

 Why Should You Choose Faith-Based Alcohol Treatment Centers and Faith-Based Rehab Centers?

-In a recent study conducted and published by researchers from the Baylor University, it was found that religious practices can significantly diminish destructive acts and behaviors like alcohol abuse and drug addiction.
-The spiritual, emotional, and physical nurturing and care offered by faith-based drug rehab are vital in helping the patients achieve lifetime sobriety.
+A recent study conducted and published by researchers from the Baylor University reported that religious practices may significantly diminish destructive acts and behaviors such as alcohol abuse and drug addiction.
+The spiritual, emotional, and physical nurturing and care offered by faith-based drug rehab may be vital in helping clients achieve lifetime sobriety.

 Finding the Right Faith Rehab Center

-Seeking out Faith drug rehab is a great first step towards overcoming addiction.
-However, if you or your loved one are to fully recover, it is vital that you find the right Faith drug rehab center for your situation.
-This will ensure that you get the best care and treatment possible.
+Seeking faith drug rehab is a great first step towards overcoming addiction.
+However, if you or your loved one are to fully recover, it is vital that you find the right faith drug rehab center for your situation.
+This will ensure that you receive the best care and treatment possible.

-Before you settle on any Faith drug rehab center, it is a good idea to make sure that they are accredited.
-Most centers that are accredited and certified have this clear on their website but you can always ask the center as well.
-You want to choose a center that you can go to or send your loved one to and know that your well being and recovery is the top priority.
+Before you settle on any faith drug rehab center, it is a good idea to make sure that they are accredited.
+Most centers that are accredited and certified make this information clear on their websites, but you can always ask the center as well.
+You want to choose a center that makes its clients’ well-being and recovery its top priorities.

 Paying for Faith Treatment Centers

-Paying to get into one of our Faith treatment centers does not have to cost as much as you may believe.
-When you are ready to go into treatment the first step would be to call us or fill out our insurance verification form.
-Healthcare includes addiction treatment in most policies and we will advocate for you to ensure that you are getting the most coverage from your insurer.
-We aim to get everyone into treatment with little to no out of pocket expense.
+Paying to attend one of our faith treatment centers does not have to cost as much as you may believe.
+When you are ready to go into treatment, the first step would be to call us or fill out our insurance verification form.